 Commercial development - Your guide to commercial real estate

-Commercial developments can range from tiny to enormous, accommodating a one-person small business to a multi-disciplinary corporation, and are classified as follows.
+There are various varieties of commercial developments available.
+It may be for a one-person small business to a multi-disciplinary corporation and are classified as -

-You might have seen a lot of residences in older areas and along critical arterial highways remodelled and converted to professional offices as a result of zoning changes.
+Renovated houses are residences in older areas that are remodeled and converted to professional offices due to zoning changes.
 Owner-occupiers, such as real estate agents, doctors, dentists, or smaller investors, typically develop these conversions.

-Smaller spaces within an office tower maintained by a body corporate are called strata-title offices.
+These are smaller spaces within an office tower maintained by a body corporate.
 Strata title office buildings are typically built on the outskirts of the CBD.
-Investors rent the units, while smaller firms who may have been part of the initial development syndicate use and own them.

 Office parks have grown in popularity over the last decade and are typically built in decentralised suburban regions where the property is less expensive.
-Smaller two- to three-story office structures are flanked by well-landscaped gardens and open areas in this development.
+Smaller two-to three-story office structures are bordered by well-landscaped gardens and open areas in this development.